home-assistant/home-assistant.io/source/_docs/mqtt/discovery.markdown

 ### Used object_id to generate the entity id

-The entity identifier is generated from the device name.
-If you defined an object_id then it will be used instead.
+The entity id is automatically generated from the entity's name.
+All MQTT entity components optionally support providing an `object_id` which will be used instead if provided.

 - Configuration topic: `homeassistant/sensor/devive1/config`
 - Example configuration payload: